Type S — Steadiness: Gentle, Accommodating, and Soft-Hearted (Moderate-Paced and Accepting)

 Your Quote:

-What is S Type in DISC Personality Types model?
+What Is the S Type in the DISC Personality Model?

 Type S Personality Traits